Baldwin I, Margrave of Flanders

 Baldwin I (probably 830s – 879), also known as Baldwin Iron Arm (Boudewijn met de Ĳzeren Arm; the epithet is first recorded in the 12th century), was the first margrave of Flanders, which evolved into the County of Flanders.

-He was the son of Odoacer.
-Odoacer was the son of Enguerrand delle Fiandre.
-Enguerrand delle Fiandre was the son of Liederik.

-Elopement with princess
+Elopement with a princess

 At the time Baldwin first appears in the records he was already a count, presumably in the area of Flanders, but this is not known.
 Count Baldwin rose to prominence when he eloped with Judith, daughter of Charles the Bald, king of West Francia.
 Judith had previously been married to Æthelwulf and Æthelbald, kings of Wessex, but after the latter's death in 860, she returned to France.

 Around the Christmas of 861, at the instigation of Baldwin and with her brother Louis's consent, Judith escaped the custody into which she had been placed in the city of Senlis, Oise after her return from England.
 She fled north with Count Baldwin.
 Charles had given no permission for a marriage and tried to capture Baldwin, sending letters to Rorik of Dorestad and Bishop Hungar, forbidding them to shelter the fugitive.